 Students should follow the MESP thesis regulations, available on the Moodle e-learning site under "MESP/MESPOM administrative documents".
 A template for the thesis can also be found there.
-Style and referencing should follow the standard departmental guidelines, as contained in the department's Departmental Style Guide.
-Both an electronic and one hard copy of the thesis must be submitted to the department.
+Style and referencing should follow the Chicago Manual of Style.
+Both an electronic and one hard copy of the thesis must be submitted to the department and the thesis must be uploaded to the CEU's Electronic Theses & Dissertations (ETD).

-MESP students must submit their final thesis in both electronic and hard copy form to the Departmental Secretariat no later than July 31, 2021, 12:00 noon CET.
-Students who fail to do so run the risk of their thesis not being accepted and receiving a 'fail' grade, as detailed in the "thesis" section above.
+MESP students must submit their final thesis in both electronic and hard copy form to the Departmental Secretariat (Irene Pedroche Alonso, Pedrochel@ceu.edu) no later than July 31, 2023, 12:00 noon CET.
+Students who fail to submit their thesis on time risk the thesis not being accepted and receiving a 'fail' (F) grade as detailed below.

 Late submission without prior permission.
-Theses submitted after the deadline and without permission for late submission (based on mitigating circumstances) being sought prior to the deadline will be liable to receive a fail (F) grade.
-In any such case, the Head of Department or Masters Programs Director will make a recommendation to the Examination Board, which will determine the final penalty imposed.
+Theses submitted after the deadline and without permission for late submission (based on mitigating circumstances being sought immediately when they arise and prior to the deadline; see below) will be liable to receive a fail (F) grade.
+In any such case, the Head of Department or Masters' Programs Director will make a recommendation to the Examination Board, which will determine the final penalty imposed.
+Up to 4 percentage points will be deducted from the thesis grade for each day the submission is late and for a maximum of 5 days.
+Beyond a 5-day delay, the thesis will be awarded a fail (F).

-Permission for late submission and Mitigating Circumstances Board.
-If, prior to the deadline, the student becomes aware of mitigating circumstances which are likely to prevent the thesis being submitted on time, he/she should immediately contact the supervisor and Head of Department in writing to explain the mitigating circumstances and to request a deadline extension, and should return a completed mitigating circumstances form (Appendix 1) to the department as soon as possible.
-See also the section on "Claims of mitigating circumstances" below.
-If the Head of Department (after consulting with the student's supervisor) grants such an extension, the student will usually be required to submit a draft version of the thesis by the deadline in electronic form.
-All cases of late submission involving claims for mitigating circumstances will be reviewed by a Mitigating Circumstances Board prior to the next Examination Board, which will recommend to the Examination Board whether any penalty should be imposed.
+Permission for late submission and Mitigating Circumstances Committee (MCC).
+If, prior to the deadline, the student becomes aware of mitigating circumstances which are likely to prevent the thesis being submitted on time, they should immediately contact their supervisor and the Head of Department in writing to explain the mitigating circumstances and to request a deadline extension using the mitigating circumstances form (Appendix 1).
+Details on what constitutes mitigating circumstances are provided in the section on "Claims of mitigating circumstances" below.
+If the MCC (after consulting with the student's supervisor) grants an extension, the student will usually be required to submit a draft version of the thesis by the deadline in electronic form.

-Theses submitted substantially late (after mid-September) will usually only be accepted for examination in the following academic year, even where mitigating circumstances are involved.
+Theses submitted substantially late (on or after September 15) will usually only be accepted for examination in the following academic year, even where mitigating circumstances are involved.
 In line with CEU rules, under no circumstances can a thesis be accepted for examination if it is submitted more than 2 years after the completion of coursework.

 Marking of theses.
-All MESP theses are double marked by the student's supervisor (or one of the supervisors if he/she is co-supervised) and one other member of departmental faculty.
+All MESP theses are double marked by the student's supervisor (or one of the supervisors if they are co-supervised) and one other member of departmental faculty.
 A third marker is appointed in exceptional cases, where there is substantial divergence between the first two examiners' marks.
 Final grades for the thesis are agreed at the Examination Board which takes place in late September or early October.

 Failure and resubmission policy.
-In case a thesis is awarded a "fail" grade, the student will be informed of the result and, in most circumstances, offered the opportunity to resubmit (for a retake pass).
+In case a thesis is awarded a "Fail" grade, the student will be informed of the result and, in most circumstances, offered the opportunity to resubmit (for a retake pass).
 This resubmission must take place at the latest within 2 years of the completion of all coursework on the program, or earlier if another deadline is specified in writing to the student.
 Only one resubmission is allowed; a second failure is final.